West Palm Beach, Florida: Historic neighborhoods and communities

 Bel Air Historic District: Developed from 1925 to 1935 as a neighborhood for tradesmen and real estate salesmen who helped develop Palm Beach County, some of Belair was originally a pineapple plantation owned by Richard Hone.
 Hones's frame vernacular house, built around 1895, still stands at 211 Plymouth Road.
 After Hone was murdered in 1902, his property was sold to George Currie, who created Currie Development Co.
 But before it was developed, the land was sold to William Ohlhaber, who raised coconut palms and ferns.
 Eventually, Ohlhaber platted the subdivision and sold off lots.
 The first house built in the subdivision was Ohlhaber's mission-style home at 205 Pilgrim.
 Ohlhaber's grandson said Ohlhaber bought the tract to provide dockage for his 90 ft yacht, but the yacht ran aground in the Gulf of Mexico and never reached Lake Worth.
-In 1947 Hone's house was bought by Max Brombacher, Henry Flagler's chief engineer, and it remains in the Brombacher family today.
+In 1947, Hone's house was bought by Henry Flagler's chief engineer Max Brombacher, and it remains in the Brombacher family today.
 Belair became West Palm Beach's fourth historic district in August 1993.

 Central Park: Central Park is a collective name for several subdivisions north of Southern Boulevard.
-It originally was part of the Estates of South Palm Beach (which went from Wenonah Place to Pilgrim Road east of Dixie Highway).
+It originally was part of the Estates of South Palm Beach (which extended from Wenonah Place to Pilgrim Road east of Dixie Highway).
 Like other West Palm Beach neighborhoods, the Estates of South Palm Beach boomed after Henry Flagler's descent on Palm Beach.
 In 1884, James W. Copp, a bachelor in the boating business, borrowed $367.20 from Valentine Jones to buy the land.
-The ownership of what is now known as Central Park changed hands many times before being developed.
-Around 1919, the tropical wilderness was transformed into an exclusive neighborhood with curbed roads, sidewalks and a pier (at the foot of what is now Southern Boulevard).
+The ownership of what is now Central Park changed hands many times before being developed.
+Around 1919, the tropical wilderness was transformed into an exclusive neighborhood with curbed roads, sidewalks, and a pier (at the foot of what is now Southern Boulevard).
 The neighborhood became part of West Palm Beach in 1926, and was named a city historic district in December 1993.
-In 1999 the neighborhood was listed in the National Register of Historic Places.
+In 1999, it was listed in the National Register of Historic Places.